 Our Early Education Centre is located in the grounds of the Primary Campus.
 There, in Mary Bailey House (MBH), we provide education and care to children aged from six weeks to six years.
-We are rated as Exceeding the National Quality Standard and MBH has been touted as a benchmark service by early childhood professionals and academics alike.
+We are rated as Exceeding the National Quality Standard and MBH has been proclaimed as a benchmark service by early childhood professionals and academics alike.
 Our educational program is founded on the national curriculum, The Early Years Learning Framework Australia, which aims to extend and enrich children’s learning from birth through to the transition to school.
 It also reflects the Reggio Emilia experience which focuses on creating learning environments that support genuine collaboration and enquiry between children, families and educators.
-Developmental theory and educational research are referred to by our MBH educational leaders when reviewing and developing the program.
-Evidence of their engagement with pedagogy includes our Infant Toddler Curriculum that is informed by John Bowlby’s attachment theory and our Literacy Policy that is framed on current research into early literacy development.
+Our MBH educational leaders refer to developmental theory and educational research when reviewing and developing the program.
+Evidence of their engagement with pedagogy includes our Infant Toddler Curriculum, informed by John Bowlby’s attachment theory, and our Literacy Policy, framed on current research into early literacy development.

 As toddlers mature their desire to be autonomous grows so the program in this playroom is designed to support emerging independence.
 Two educators work with a small group of children assisting them as they gradually learn to manage physical needs such as toileting and hand washing.
 Our educational program is designed to challenge and stimulate learning and development while being responsive to the developing social and emotional needs of the children in our care.

 Daintree Rainforest (three to six years old)